Join irreducible semigroups: Some general results on

-It is easily seen that the semigroups $\OO_2$ and $\el$ are isomorphic by referring to the presentations.
-Since the semigroup $\elB$ is of order five (Subsection~\ref{sub: comp 0-simple}), the~{\ji} {\pvar} $\lpbr \elB \rpbr = \lpbr \OO_2 \rpbr^\ba$ is required later in the article (Theorem~\ref{T: el3}).
+It is easily seen that the semigroups $\OO_2$ and $\el$ are isomorphic by referring to their presentations.
+Since the semigroup $\elB$ is of order five (Subsection~\ref{sub: comp 0-simple}), the~{\ji} {\pvar} $\lpbr \elB \rpbr = \lpbr \OO_2 \rpbr^\ba$ is required later in the paper (Theorem~\ref{T: el3}).

 \begin{lemma} For each $k\geq 2$\up, the semigroup $\OO_k$ consists precisely of the following $2k-1$ distinct elements\up:

 \end{lemma}